 Waste generation from construction activities is a significant contributor to environmental pollution.
 As this research progresses, it will become evident that effective waste management has continued to be a major priority to the construction industry in a means to keep the environment safe for the people living in it.
 In terms of onsite management activities, adherence to design documents, minimizing the number and extent of design changes, and more accurate estimation of materials required at each construction stage are identified as practices with significant potential to reduce waste generation [19].
 Effective onsite management of construction waste is also crucial for determining its proper disposal.
-Onsite management of construction and proper disposal.
+Onsite management of construction waste plays a crucial role in determining its final destination and proper disposal.